 Filling your Cache

-Separate caches are okay but each should have all the items you’ll need for an extended period.
+Separate caches should each have all the items you’ll need for an extended period.
 If you choose to bury food and water at one location, and weapons and ammo at another ten miles away, you may have difficulty recovering the full set of supplies.

-Burying money is a tricky topic, many preppers advise against it.
+Burying money is a tricky topic, many advise against it.
 Paper money will eventually succumb to moisture, mold and mildew.
-If you need to bury money, opt for coins like Sacagawea or silver dollars.
-Currency is useless in economic collapse or civil war anyway.
-Burying documents like birth certificates, real estate deeds and passports are at risk of decay.
+If you need to bury cash, opt for coins like Sacagawea or silver dollars.

 Choosing the Container

 Keep firearms and ammunition dry.
 You don’t want moisture seeping in and damaging the steel and gunpowder.
-Wrap ammo in cotton cloth and seal in together with a moisture absorber.
-Use a beer coolor for insulation and bury below the frost line to better preserve your ammo.
+Wrap ammo in cotton cloth and seal in together with a moisture absorber – desiccant..
+Use a beer cooler for insulation and bury below the frost line to better preserve your ammo.